 Susanna and the Elders

-Susanna and the Elders is a painting by Flemish artist Peter Paul Rubens, which was created in 1607.
+Susanna and the Elders is a painting by Flemish artist Peter Paul Rubens, created in 1607.
 It is oil on canvas with 94 x 65 cm dimensions.
 You can find the artwork in the Room XVIII of the Borghese Gallery.

 History

-The painting is based on the story of Susanna, found in a deuterocanonical chapter of the biblical Book of Daniel
+The painting is based on the story of Susanna, found in a deuterocanonical chapter of the biblical Book of Daniel.

 Creation

-There is a replica of this painting, dated to 1614, in the National Museum of Stockholm
+There is a replica of this painting, dated to 1614, in the National Museum of Stockholm.

 Analysis

-In the painting, illuminated from the right, the woman’s body emerges from the darkness just as she twists her body round to face the old men who have suddenly appeared behind her.
-Susanna is a young married Jewish woman who lived in Babylon during the first exile of Jewish people.
+Susanna is a young married Jewish woman who lived in Babylon during the first exile of the Jewish people.
 These men, called the elders, spy on Susanna taking a bath, and are taken with her charms.
 Undoubtedly, they approach her.
 However, when she rejects their approaches, they accuse her of adultery.
 As it were by Daniel’s intervention is her death by stoning avoided.